top of page

 What Did the Prophet ﷺ Say About Mental Health?

 The Prophet Muhammad ﷺ’s sayings and actions offer a wealth of guidance for mental health.
-He acknowledged human emotions and offered practical advice to manage them.
+He acknowledged human emotions and provided practical advice to manage them.
 For instance, he said,

 “Verily, with every difficulty, there is relief” (Quran 94:6),